 Every once in a while you just have to let it all hang out and have one of those BLOWOUT days.
 A day unlike any other at camp that stands out as truly unique.
 While many of the best memories from a summer are created on standard routine days, these special days really serve to punctuate a summer at camp.

 The Grand Pursuit is a Voyageur-themed day in which the boys are divided into four fur trading companies all competing to control the trade routes of the Great Lakes region.
-Each team is captained by one of our village directors.
-Friday night, after an opening ceremony filled with much pomp, circumstance, pounding drums, and animal skin shirts, the boys who had been here last year rejoined their Voyageur clan from last year.
-This left the new boys waiting to hear which trading company they would join.
+Last night, after an opening ceremony filled with much pomp, circumstance, pounding drums, and animal skin shirts, the boys who had been here last year rejoined their Voyageur clan from last year.
+This left the new boys waiting to hear which trading company they would be joining.
 (Part of what is so cool about the Grand Pursuit is that the boys will stay on the same team for their entire camper careers.)
-As their names were read, they were welcomed onto their teams with cheers and high fives, and received their ceremonial team sashes.
-This year, we were all ecstatic about the sudden appearance onto the scene of four complete strangers to the camp community dressed in full Voyageur garb.
-These four men proceeded to serenade the trading companies with a series of several authentic Voyageur songs….two of which the boys had been hearing me play over the Rec Hall loudspeakers all week in a build up to the big day!
+As their names were read, they were welcomed onto their teams in a truly warm reception and received their ceremonial sashes.
+This was followed by team barbeques in which they got to know each other, ate heartily, planned strategies, and practiced team cheers.

 Following dinner, we will engage in our final strategic rounds of gameplay on the big board, and then head to the Upper Diamond for our closing ceremonies.
-This includes a HUGE bonfire, the announcement of the day’s winning fur trading company and, of course, a fireworks show.
+This includes a HUGE bonfire, storytelling, the announcement of the day’s winning fur trading company and, of course, a fireworks show.
 You know, just like the Voyageurs did at the end of each day!

 As I said, these special days serve as punctuation marks for a session.
-Safe to say in this case, our punctuation mark is an unmistakable one:
+Safe to say, in this case our punctuation mark is an unmistakable one:

 All is well in the North Woods…